 Pressing the numeric keypad <-> key will have the opposite effect.
-You can also zoom the Bandmap using the scroll wheel on your mouse, if it has one.
+You can also zoom the Bandmap using the up and down arrow buttons in the lower right corner of the Bandmap window.

-Another useful thing about the Bandmap.
-If you single-click on a spot, your radio will automatically be sent to that spot.
+Another useful thing about the Bandmap: If you single-click on a spot, your radio will automatically be sent to that spot.
 If, instead, you click on the frequency scale (anywhere within the width of the frequency hash marks), the radio will go to that frequency.
 There are also keyboard shortcuts that will move your radio from spot to spot up and down the band.
 More on this later.